What is personal finance management?

 Wellness?
 What does that actually mean?
 Does it mean having a bronzed, toned, vitamin-enriched body, sipping on a matcha latte, and bagging a promo code for the hottest gym in town – as seen on TikTok?
 While that might be the definition of wellness in 2023, it was originally a holistic concept about achieving harmony between body and soul.
 And since money matters are never far from any of our minds, financial wellness is more than just a trend.

-👀 Look after yourself – and your money
+👀 Personal finance management: look after yourself – and your money

 Understandably, the first thing most of us think of when we hear the word «wellness» is a spa visit and everything else to do with our well-being.
 Your body and soul are like a Ferrari that can be polished up with treats such as sport, superfoods and me time until they sparkle.
 But did you ever stop to consider that your financial well-being is a big part of your world and deserves just as much attention as a supercar?
 What follows next might seem impossible, but…